Aeronxt/aeronxhome/DEPLOYMENT.md

 # Deployment Guide

-This project is configured for deployment with Cloudflare Pages using Wrangler.
+This project is configured for deployment with Cloudflare Workers using Wrangler.

 ## Prerequisites